This article was updated in January 2022.

 Who is the Post-Covid Consumer?

-Over the past year, digital marketing teams had to adapt their messaging to a distinctly online Covid-19 world, impacting everything from digital platforms and e-commerce to content delivery and social media.
+Over the past year and a half, digital marketing teams have had to adapt their messaging to a distinctly online Covid-19 world, impacting everything from digital platforms and e-commerce to content delivery and social media.
 Any company that didn’t already have a notable digital presence needed to create one—and fast.

 According to the Content Marketing Institute, 83% of marketers quickly changed their content strategy once the pandemic started.
 And 80% reported that the changes were effective.
 Audience engagement became more critical than ever, as was connecting with the new, and wary, consumer who now went online to shop, to research, to learn, and to play.

-A new study conducted by Resonate research, “The Return to Human Connection,” explores consumer behavioral trends and post-Covid marketing, including travel, personal finance and retail.
-The study, published in May, found that a majority of consumers believe that the U.S. economy won’t return to “normal” until winter of 2021.
+A study conducted by Resonate research, “The Return to Human Connection,” explored consumer behavioral trends and post-Covid marketing, including travel, personal finance and retail.
+The study found that a majority of consumers believed the U.S. economy wouldn’t return to “normal” until winter of 2021.

 This reticent mindset has huge implications for post-Covid marketing to today’s consumer seeking a distinctly personalized experience.
 On this side of the pandemic, consumers have even higher expectations of brands and their digital presence.

 According to data from McKinsey, 77% of Americans changed how they shopped during the pandemic, from exploring new shopping methods to trying out different and alternate brands.
 In addition, 42% of consumers plan to fundamentally change the way they shop as a direct result of Covid-19.

 During Covid-19, digital marketers doubled down on storytelling.
 Of course, storytelling is nothing new but reaching a quarantined audience was challenging, to say the least.
 However, it was also necessary.
 Compelling narratives that people could relate to gave them a connection beyond the tight boundaries of their home.
 A good story also helped companies differentiate their brands.